 C-408 SUBMARINE CABLES

 C-408.1 Submarine cables are vulnerable to damage from anchoring, trawling or other seabed operations.
 Their inclusion on charts assists in protecting the cables (and the service they provide) from damage, in addition to warning mariners of the potential hazard presented to their vessel by the existence of submarine cables.
-Active cables should be charted to a depth of 2000 metres (which is the deepest depth of water to which vessels may be endangered by fouling the cable), using symbol L30.1 or L31.1 as appropriate.
+Active cables should be charted to a depth of not less than 2000 metres (which is the deepest depth of water to which vessels may normally be endangered by fouling the cable In areas gazetted for seabed mining activities, active cables should be charted to full ocean depth.), using symbol L30.1 or L31.1 as appropriate.
 They are not normally shown on the 1:10 000 000 series.
 Guidance is provided in B-443.
 Where the chart is the largest scale, or in areas where it is likely to be used for navigation, submarine cables should be shown if at all possible.
 However, depiction of the cables may be terminated before they reach the coast, or inshore water, to avoid obscuring other important detail.
 In these cases, a suitable legend should be inserted on the chart in the vicinity and a note included, in magenta, preferably under the main title block, along the following lines: